-NOTICE Da nger of collision! collision may occur if, upon tool breakage, you retract the tool im the hole in the direction of the tool axis only.
-Stop the program run if the tool breaks Change to Positioning with Manual Data Input mode of operation First move the tool in a linear movement towards the hole center Retract the tool in the tool axis direction đ The programmed feed rate for thread milling references the cutting edge of the tool.
+NOTICE Danger of collision!
+A collision may occur if, upon tool breakage, you retract the tool from the hole in the direction of the tool axis only.
+Stop the program run if the tool breaks Change to Positioning with Manual Data Input mode of operation First move the tool in a linear movement towards the hole center Retract the tool in the tool axis direction The programmed feed rate for thread milling references the cutting edge of the tool.
 However, since the control always displays the feed rate relative to the center path of the tool tip, the displayed value does not match the programmed value.
 The machining direction of the thread changes if you execute a thread milling cycle in connection with Cycle 8 MIRROR IMAGE in only one axis.

-5.6 THREAD MILLING (Cycle 262, ISO: G262, software option 19)
+5.6 THREAD MILLING (Cycle 262, DIN/ISO: G262, option 19)